PhysiCell-Models/collective-invasion/README.md

 ## Acknowledgements

 This work was funded in part by a joint (AMIGOS) JKTGF and BCRF grant.
-Thank you Margherita Botticelli for many productive conversations on the cell-ECM interaction code.
+We thank Margherita Botticelli for many productive conversations on the cell-ECM interaction code.

 ## References